searchisko/searchisko/documentation/rest-api/management/project.md

 	}

 This information is not considered as public!
-If you have to have some some public project informations (aka project profile), then simply create necessary Content type and fill it with public data - eg. see [`project_info`](../content/project_info.md) content type.
+If you have to have some public project information (aka project profile), then simply create necessary Content type and fill it with public data - eg. see [`project_info`](../content/project_info.md) content type.